Learn more about the Alaska Dental Therapy Education Program

-Want to know more about the good work of Dental Therapists like Trisha?
+Want to know more about the good work dental therapists are doing in the Northwest Portland Area?
 Take a tour around our website for factsheets, research, press, how to stay current, and much, much more.

 Interested in how to become a Dental Therapist?
 The Alaska Dental Therapy Education Program was established over 10 years ago by the Alaska Native Tribal Health Consortium, and is now academically affiliated with Ilisagvik College.
 Find out more about the program here!

 Proud of the students from the Portland Area currently attending the Alaska Dental Therapy Education Program:

 The mission of the Native Dental Therapy Initiative is to connect tribal communities with innovative approaches to address AI/AN oral health disparities, to remove barriers impeding the creation of efficient, high quality, modern dental teams and to provide opportunities for AI/AN people to become oral health providers.
 There is a tremendous opportunity to increase access to oral health care and improve oral health outcomes by training and employing Dental Health Aide Therapists (DHATs).
 DHATs are highly-trained primary oral health care providers.
 Part of a dentist-led team, they have a narrow scope of practice, focusing on routine and preventive services.
 They are recruited from their communities and go back to serve their communities.
 Tribes deserve the reliable, culturally relevant care that DHATs offer.
 The Native Dental Therapy Initiative is working to ensure this solution is available to all Tribes in the Portland Area.
 Read our latest newsletter to find out more about our current projects and campaigns!